YuAo/WAKeyValuePersistenceStore/README.md

 `directory` is where you want to store the data files. (cache directory, document directory, application support directory... etc.)

 `name` is the store's name.
-Stores with the same name share the same data storage.
+Stores with the same directory/name combination share the same data storage.

 `objectSerializer` controls how object will be serialized.